Halo Spacetime: Asymptotics and units.

 For short distance behaviour one can again use smoothed out step functions, however numerical studies show that there are rings of large density near the smoothed out step.
 To produce a relativistic model with potential (\ref{gvp}) is a substantial numerical problem: one needs to first evaluate the integral numerically, then substitute this into the generalization of (\ref{ode}) to solve that numerically, and finally put this into the generalizations of (\ref{et}) to get the pressure and density.

 Another problem is what units of length $r$ is measured in.
 As galactic rotation curves are observed to be constant at almost all distances from the centre of galaxies, the problem is in this sense scale invariant and there is no characteristic length scale for the problem.
-However the models here of galactic rotation do have a characteristic length, usually when $r=1$ where $\ln(r)$ changes sign, so the question arises `what is $r=1$ in meters?'.
+The models here are invariant under $r\rightarrow r/r_0$ so that $r$ is arbitrary, in particular the models here of galactic rotation do have a characteristic length, usually when $r=1$ where $\ln(r)$ changes sign, so the question arises `what is $r=1$ in meters?', the answer is that this is an arbitrary distance.
 An exception is the model (\ref{gvp}) where there is no characteristic length associated with a sign change of the potential, but there is the characteristic length of the step at $r_o$.
-There seems to be two possible answers to the problem, the {\it first} is that the characteristic length is the planck length, the {\it second} is that the characteristic length involves some new physical constant, although there is as yet no way of knowing how to measure it.